gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 Once the window is closed and `mainLoop` returns, we'll make sure to deallocate the resources we've used in the `cleanup` function.

-If any kind of fatal error occurs during execution then we'll throw a `std::runtime_error` exception with a descriptive message, which will propagate back to the `main` function and be printed to the command prompt.
-To handle a variety of standard exception types as well, we catch the more general `std::exception`.
+If any kind of fatal error occurs during execution, then we'll throw a `std::runtime_error` exception with a descriptive message, which will propagate back to the `main` function and be printed to the command prompt.
+To handle a variety of standard exception types, as well, we catch the more general `std::exception`.
 One example of an error that we will deal with soon is finding out that a certain required extension is not supported.

 Roughly every chapter that follows after this one will add one new function that